jaypathak193/dev-com-test/.github/ISSUE_TEMPLATE/issue-report.md

 ---
 name: Issue report
 about: Create a report to help us improve
-title: ''
+title: "[BUG]"
-labels: bug, documentation, good first issue
+labels: bug, documentation, good first issue, invalid
 assignees: jayp193

 ---

 <!--- Provide a descriptive Title above  -->
 <!--- Be sure to preview your Issue report using the Preview tab, before submitting -->